 TL;DR

 Can kids bypass Qustodio?
 Absolutely.
-VPN apps, factory resets, time manipulation, and browser tricks all defeat Qustodio's monitoring.
-The fundamental problem: Qustodio uses blacklist filtering (block known bad stuff, allow everything else).
-This approach is inherently bypassable.
-The only truly secure solution is whitelist filtering (allow only approved content, block everything else).
-WhitelistVideo is the only consumer parental control offering YouTube channel whitelisting—making it mathematically bypass-proof for video content.
+7 common methods exist, and your child probably already knows them (VPNs, factory resets, and more).
+The fundamental problem: Qustodio uses blacklist filtering (block known bad stuff, allow everything else)—inherently bypassable.
+The solution: whitelist filtering (allow only approved content, block everything else).
+WhitelistVideo offers bypass-proof YouTube channel whitelisting—the only mathematically secure approach for video content.

 The Uncomfortable Truth: All Blacklist Apps Can Be Bypassed